YeshmiKavindya/2024-11-20-Project/README.md

 # 2024-11-22-Project
-This is my CSC3123 practicals works
+This is my practical works for CSC3132.